 The other half of the skill is review.
 And on review, the practitioners I spoke with hold strong opinions that do not always agree.

 But the consensus frays as the stakes appear to drop.
-For small or repetitive changes, only 2 of 7 always review.
+For small or repetitive changes, only 3 of 8 always review.
 I rarely review them myself (I am the outlier there).
 The spread is even wider for complex changes where the spec is clear: Ben rarely reviews those, while Samir always does.
 The practitioners agree on the principle that review matters.
 They disagree, sometimes sharply, on where to draw the line.

-Three of the seven flag the same obstacle for junior developers: they cannot assess output quality.
+Four of the eight flag the same obstacle for junior developers: they cannot assess output quality.
 They cannot tell a hallucination from truth.
 Ben put it bluntly: “It’s all LGTM in their eyes.”
 Two others, Samir and I, identified a related problem: juniors do not think about the problem themselves.
 They prompt, accept, and move on.
 The core issue is the same in both cases.
 Review requires understanding, and understanding is exactly what newer developers have not yet built.

-Between these poles — Samir’s thoroughness and Ben’s deliberate selectivity — the rest of us find our own positions.
+Between these poles (Samir’s thoroughness and Ben’s deliberate selectivity) the rest of us find our own positions.
 The standards are still forming.
 Context shapes where you draw the line: the stakes of the code, your experience, the maturity of the codebase.

 The deeper issue beneath all of this is accountability.
 The code has your name on it.
 You committed it.
 You deployed it.
 If it breaks in production at 3 a.m., you are the one who gets the call.
 LLMs do not bear responsibility.
 People do.
 As I wrote in my own survey response: people cannot let LLMs take decisions in their name without deep understanding of the consequences.
 If something bad happens, the human user is on the hook.
 That reality does not change because the tool is convenient.
 Reviewing code is part of it.
-The harder part is accepting that the code is yours, regardless of who — or what — wrote it.
+The harder part is accepting that the code is yours, regardless of who or what wrote it.

 5. When should you put it down?